smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 SDL must

-transfer OnDriverDistraction(state) notification to all applications being connected to SDL at the moment on any device
+transfer OnDriverDistraction(`<state>`) notification to all applications being registered to SDL running in any HMI Level except NONE

 _Information:_
-_Whether the app receives the notification in current HMILevel is defined by app's assigned Policies.
-Often, OnDriverDistraction is disallowed for apps in NONE._
+_Whether the app receives the notification in current HMILevel is defined by app's assigned Policies._

 3.
 In case